crashoverride777/swifty-ads/README.md

 ```swift
 request.testDevices = [ kGADSimulatorID"
 ```
-I wrote some comments at those points to avoid this hassle in the future if you set up a D_DEBUG flag.
+I wrote some comments at those points to avoid this hassle in the future if you set up a D-DEBUG flag.

 # Final Info